ikluft/prefvote/README.md

 The second voting method implemented in PrefVote was the [Schulze algorithm](https://en.wikipedia.org/wiki/Schulze_method) (see [full definition paper)](https://arxiv.org/abs/1804.02973).
 The method was designed by Marcus Schulze in 1997 to compute a graph out of voter preferences among candidates and pick the ones preferred over all others.
 An ordering of all the candidates can be computed over multiple rounds after removing the previous round's winner(s).

 Next was [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs).
 It was designed by Nicolaus Tideman in 1987.
 It tallies ranked choice ballots into pairwise comparisons among all choices/candidates.
 The pairs are sorted by margin of victory from largest margin down to ties at zero.
 Pairs are "locked" in for consideration of the final order of candidates if they do not conflict with locked pairs with larger margins.
-Candidates are then ordered startiong who beats all other candidates, then each who beat all remaining candidates.
+Candidates are then ordered starting who beats all other candidates, then each who beat all remaining candidates.

 After the reference implementation in Perl, next up for language implementations will be [Rust](https://www.rust-lang.org/).